Shawn910215/react-projects/README.md

-CSS Modules scope is component, tailwindcss is getting popular. use UI libraries like MUI,Chakra UI, Mantine, etc. pre build css
+CSS Modules scope is component, tailwindcss is getting popular. use UI libraries like MUI,Chakra UI, Mantine, etc. pre build css put global class name in index.css that every component can use.

 P25 We Choose to use CSS modules.
+-collapsing margin: the space between two adjacent boxes only apply the largest margin of them.
+Not add them.